michaelkirk/georust_book/src/feature-creek.md

   // serde has built-in support for common data types like numbers and strings,
   // and it also allows other crates (like `wkt`) to build custom deserializers
-  // so that we can create complex data types (like this `MultiPolygon`)
+  // so that we can create complex data types (like this `Geometry`)
   // directly from our input data.
   #[serde(deserialize_with = "wkt::deserialize_wkt")]
-  geometry: geo::geometry::MultiPolygon
+  geometry: geo::geometry::Geometry
 }
 ```